httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 user agent and for the user agent to return the state information to the origin server.

-To store state, the origin server includes a Set-Cookie header in an HTTP response.
-In subsequent requests, the user agent returns a Cookie request header to the origin server.
-The Cookie header contains cookies the user agent received in previous Set-Cookie headers.
-The origin server is free to ignore the Cookie header or use its contents for an application-defined purpose.
+To store state, the origin server includes a Set-Cookie header field in an HTTP response.
+In subsequent requests, the user agent returns a Cookie request header field to the origin server.
+The Cookie header field contains cookies the user agent received in previous Set-Cookie header fields.
+The origin server is free to ignore the Cookie header field or use its contents for an application-defined purpose.

-Origin servers MAY send a Set-Cookie response header with any response.
+Origin servers MAY send a Set-Cookie response header field with any response.
 An origin server can include multiple Set-Cookie header fields in a single response.
 The presence of a Cookie or a Set-Cookie header field does not preclude HTTP caches from storing and reusing a response.